maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 If we don't have to use interpretable models and need higher performance, we tend to use black box models such as XGBoost for example.
 It might however be needed, for various reasons, to provide an explaination of the outcome and the inner mechanics of the model.
 In such case, using model explainability techniques is the right choice.

-Explainability is useful for :
+explainability is useful for :
 - establishing trust in an outcome
 - debugging
 - legal restrictions